LeshanDaFo/SMON-RelocatableSourceCode/README.md

-# Update 2022.09.03
+## Update 2022.09.03
-I add a new function to the source code, with this function it is possible to show the RAM under the ROM in the area from $A000 to $FFFF
+I have added a new function to the source code,
+with this function it is possible to show the RAM under the ROM in the area from $A000 to $FFFF

-To compile it use uncomment the RAM or RAM1 in the source code.
+To compile it you should uncomment the RAM or RAM1 in the source code.

-RAM is the PLUS version with the extended function.
+- RAM is the PLUS version with the extended function.

-RAM1 is the ILOC version with the extended function.
+- RAM1 is the ILOC version with the extended function.

-The Trace commands are not implemented now, and therefor removed.
+The Trace commands are not implemented now, and therefore removed.
 The Y-command to move SMON is removed.

-To change the address $01 you can use the Y-command For example:  Y37 switch to normal status, Y34 switch to RAM
+To change the address $01 you can use the Y-command
+For example:  Y37 switch to normal status, Y34 switch to RAM

 ## SMON relocatable source code
 #### With the help of this source code you can build your own personal SMON-version
 - The created versions can be used in different address area of the C64-memory.